soma-sarkar/Jean-Luc-Dunnc/README.md

 # Website

-This is a responsive website that uses Bootstrap.
+This is a responsive website that uses **Bootstrap**.
+Beginners can contribute here.